27 Best Things To Do in Budapest

 The Hungarian Parliament is unmistakable; the first time you visit the city it's impossible not to be drawn to this enormous building, which is also the largest in the country.
 Its façade is impressive and its night views a real privilege for the eyes, but seeing the interior is no less impressive either.

 I recommend a guided tour of the Parliament to learn interesting details about the political organisation of the country as well as to appreciate its luxurious rooms whose decoration and architecture mixes neoclassical, Renaissance and baroque styles.
-You can also find out how to get tickets to the Parliament here.

 Book your visit to the Budapest Parliament